muddymind/OpenLara/README.md

 - [ ] Correct mesh loading between rooms
 - [ ] Make Mario's lighting blend in correctly with the rooms he is in (a glsl shader thing...)
 - [ ] Fix Mario's collisions with movable boxes on Atlantis and The Great Pyramid
+- [ ] Give Mario animations for certain events like pulling switches

 And some more I will remember later on...